MachineLemonade/docs/v0.10/ee-getting-started.md

 ### 5. Start Airflow locally

-Now if you run `astro airflow start` from that directory, you'll see an image built and running on `localhost:8080/admin`.You can write dags in the `dags` directory and plugins in the `plugins` directory and these changes will be picked up automatically.
+Now if you run `astro dev start` from that directory, you'll see an image built and running on `localhost:8080/admin`.You can write dags in the `dags` directory and plugins in the `plugins` directory and these changes will be picked up automatically.
 For additional configurations, check out our CLI doc on [customizing your image](https://www.astronomer.io/docs/customizing-your-image/).

 ### 6. Spin up an environment and deploy your code